kmlawson/history-of-history-in-east-asia/seminars.md

 Secondary Sources:

-Roberts, Moss *Three Kingdoms: A Historical Novel Complete and Unabridged* University of California Press*, 2004 (Two volume version).
+Roberts, Moss *Three Kingdoms: A Historical Novel Complete and Unabridged* University of California Press, 2004 (Two volume version).
 Afterward: About Three Kingdoms pp937-979 [Ebook](http://library.st-andrews.ac.uk/record=b3288747~S5)

 Wang, Q. Edward, et al *The Many Faces of Clio: Cross-Cultural Approaches to Historiography, Essays in Honor of Georg G. Iggers* Ch 12 Time and Space in Chinese Historiography: Concepts of Centrality in the History and Literature of the Three Kingdoms (see Files)